 NABCEP Certified PV Installation Professional™

 Kyle Collins, born and raised on a roof in South Whidbey, has a strong appreciation for the beauty he grew up with.
 After spending some time on an off-grid farm, he fell in love with the lifestyle.
-Currently he aspires to achieve self-sustainability for himself and finds joy in creatively helping others reach their own goals of sustainability.
+Currently he aspires to achieve self-sustainability and finds joy in creatively helping others reach their own goals of sustainability.
 He took the Grid-tied PV SEI course and moved back to Whidbey to start his family farm.
 When he's not on a roof, in the shop or on the farm, he spends his time with loved ones, usually playing some guitar wherever he ends up.

 When Adam Wundrow first moved to Whidbey Island in 2008, he spent six months living in the Maxwelton Creek Cohousing Community in a straw-bale house.
 Here he discovered renewable energy in practice among the households which included passive solar heating, solar water heating, hydronic in-floor heating, and photovoltaic electricity.
 Later in 2010 he was able to spend three weeks on Orcas Island at the Bullock’s Permaculture Homestead while taking their permaculture design course.
 There he learned even more about renewable energy and ecological design.
 He has since been very eager to learn more and to put concepts and ideas he has learned into practice.
 Adam currently lives on a small biodynamic farm on South Whidbey and enjoys hiking, climbing, and spending time with his two boys, Ian and Ezra.

-Elise King, is WSW’s summer intern.
+Elise King, is WSW’s intern.
 She is studying Electrical Engineering at the University of Portland and is excited to be learning more about renewable energy and solar power.
 Elise enjoys sailing, skiing and hiking.